How to get back into working out

 Before diving into intense workouts, it’s essential to assess your current fitness level.
 It’s important to be aware of your health status, including whether you have conditions or injuries that may impact — or inhibit — your activity level.

 Additionally, many people obtain physical exams from their primary care physician prior to embarking on new exercise regimens.
-This may include blood work, urine tests and an electrocardiogram (EKG).
+This may include blood work, urine tests and an electrocardiogram.

 Warming up is important

 Whether you’re taking a yoga class or running a mile, warming up is non-negotiable.
-According to Healthline, warming up may increase flexibility, boost circulation, minimize muscle tension or lower the risk of injury.
+It increases flexibility, boosts circulation, minimizes muscle tension and lowers the risk of injury.

 Warming up takes on a variety of forms, most notably with stretching, squats, planks or a slow-paced walk.
 Some of these exercises can be done with the help of yoga blocks, exercise balls or weight benches.